cloudyuga/e-cart/README.md

-# "Payment service" removed as an individual service from monolith ?
+# "Payment service" extracted as an individual service from monolith

-Payment service is removed from the monolith.
+Payment service is extracted from the monolith.
 It now runs as an individual service with MongoDB as its own database.
 It comunicates with the monolith through API calls.

 ![](images/Payment.jpeg?raw=true)